Northern Mexico

-Northern Mexico (el Norte de México, /es/), commonly referred as The North (El Norte), is an informal term for the northern cultural and geographical area in Mexico.
-Depending on the source, it contains some or all of the states of Baja California, Baja California Sur, Chihuahua, Coahuila, Durango, Nuevo León, Sinaloa, Sonora and Tamaulipas.
+Northern Mexico (el Norte de México, /es/), commonly referred as the North (El Norte), is an informal term for the northern cultural and geographical area in Mexico.
+Depending on the source, it contains some or all of the states of Baja California, Baja California Sur, Chihuahua, Coahuila, Durango, Nuevo León, Sinaloa, Sonora, Tamaulipas, and northern Zacatecas.

 There is no specific border that separates the northern states from the southern states in Mexico.
 For some authors, only states that have a border with the United States are considered as northern Mexico, i.e. Baja California, Chihuahua, Coahuila, Nuevo León, Sonora and Tamaulipas.
 Others also include Durango, Sinaloa and Baja California Sur.
-Other people consider that the north starts above the Tropic of Cancer, but this description would include some parts of Zacatecas and San Luis Potosí that are not considered northern states.
+Other people consider that the north starts above the Tropic of Cancer, but this description would include some parts of Zacatecas such as Rio Grande, Miguel Auza, Juan Aldama, General Fransico R. Murgia, Villa de Cos, Mazapil, Concepción del Oro, Melchor Ocampo, and El Salvador, and including northern San Luis.

+The region shares some common characteristics, such as its predominantly dry, desert climate, though temperate climates are also present.
+Its diverse topography includes high-altitude areas like the Sierra de Baja California on the Baja California peninsula, the Sierra Madre Oriental, and the Sierra Madre Occidental, as well as low-lying areas such as the Pacific coastal plain and the Gulf coastal plain.
+Some authors suggest it is the cultural stronghold of the former General Command of the Interior Provinces.

 History

 Before colonization

 It is not known precisely when the first settlers came to northern Mexico.
 The harsh climate in the region limited the practice of agriculture, so ancient cultures developed a nomadic lifestyle dedicated to hunting and gathering.

 One of the most important native cultures in northern Mexico are the Tepehuanes of Durango, whose autonym is Odami "people from the mountains".
 Similarly, the Rarámuri "people who run" of Chihuahua are called the Tarahumaras by outsiders.
 Other important cultures are the Mayos in Sinaloa and Sonora, the Yaquis in Sonora, and the Laguneros of Laguna Pueblo in Coahuila.
 In Nuevo León, many nomads were exterminated for resisting the construction of Monterrey.